audiojs/audio/README.md

 ### `audio.read(time=0, duration?)`

-Get _AudioBuffer_ of the `duration` starting at the `time`.
-If no `duration` provided, the remainder of data will be read.
-Returned audio buffer contains cloned data, not the original one.
-Use `audio.buffer` to get actual data.
+Get _AudioBuffer_ of `duration` starting at `time`.
+If no `duration` provided, all available data will be returned.
+Returned data is cloned, if you need the original data, read `audio.buffer` directly.

 Also use `audio.readRaw(offset, length)` to read data in sample offsets.